• United Kingdom

 Signal information processing with application to the following problems:

-• Non-intrusive load monitoring, load profiling and disaggregation, activity recognition in smart buildings (Energy and environment)
+• Non-intrusive load monitoring (NILM), load profiling and disaggregation, activity recognition and anomaly detection from smart meter data (Energy)

 • Motion capture and person-centric kinematrics analysis using portable depth and infrared camera systems (Health & Wellbeing)